 There is a good chance that these devices, along with others, will get a different kind of upgrade.
 For the most part, automated devices have a singular function, especially the unmanned types.

 In the future, though, these devices may be set up to connect with similar forms of tech so that they can work together.
 This will allow these devices, combined, to complete a greater number of tasks.

 As you learn about the digital age, it becomes increasingly apparent that the world at large is becoming more complex.
 This means that the problems that come along with it are also becoming more difficult to solve.
 It is this, plus a greater demand for faster processing, that will usher in the age of quantum computing.

 Now, the concept of quantum computing can be rather difficult to grasp.
 The most important thing to know about it is that, unlike traditional computing, quantum computing can exist in a state of superposition of zero and one.
 That is, there are probabilities for each qubit to exist in either a state of zero or one until it is measured.

 The main thing to take away from quantum computing is that it opens up a great deal more potential for analysing and processing in general.
 However, due to the advanced technology, it may take a decade or so before manufacturers actually begin tapping into its potential.

 Believe it or not, tech companies do care about healthcare and the aging population, albeit from a purely financial point of view.
 Increasing healthcare costs threaten to saddle younger generations with greater expenses and debts.
 This, of course, means that they will not invest in technology as much.

-This is what major tech companies are working on with the help of real doctors and medical professionals.
+This is what major tech companies are working and creating a gym software with the help of real doctors and medical professionals.
 In just a few short years, the average fitness tracker or smartphone could become a more formidable diagnostic tool.
 This could bring healthcare into the homes of the average person.